College Decision Time: Federal Student Loan FAQs from our ACAs

 - My offer has both a Subsidized and an Unsubsidized Direct Loan listed.
 What is the difference between the two?

-The Subsidized Direct Loan won't start accruing interest until after the student's 6-month grace period following graduation (for students beginning college in the 2014-15 academic year).
+The Subsidized Direct Loan won't start accruing interest until after the student's 6-month grace period following graduation.
 The Unsubsidized Direct Loan begins accruing interest once the loan is disbursed to the school.
 The interest rate is the same for the Subsidized and Unsubsidized Direct Loans.

 - What determines if I receive a Subsidized versus an Unsubsidized Direct Loan?